N/A

 This might vary according to factors discovered during the approval process or the supplier and borrower’s relationship.
 The latter, for example, may need to explain how it will use credit to grow.

-3. Setting payment terms
+3. Setting Payment Terms

 This covers more than just the length of time allotted for repayment.